 Unable to cover final medical or burial expenses

 Using the policy to cover taxes on your estate

 Life insurance rates are higher for Baby Boomers based on age alone, but there are ways to lower your overall costs.
 Since Baby Boomers usually need less coverage for a shorter period, buying a smaller policy could save you some money.

 The best type of policy for a Baby Boomer will depend on their current financial needs and health.
 For example:

-Term life insurance: Younger Baby Boomers who are still working or haven’t finished saving for retirement and paying off debts may opt for term life.
+Term life insurance: For those who are still working or haven’t finished saving for retirement and paying off debts may opt for term life

-Whole life insurance: Baby Boomers with family members that will rely on them financially—or with assets that will trigger an inheritance tax—could benefit from whole life insurance.
+Whole life insurance: A good choice for Baby Boomers with family members that will rely on them financially—or with assets that will trigger an inheritance tax—could benefit from whole life insurance

 Like Generation X, Baby Boomers may benefit from policy riders that can support potential medical expenses or estate planning needs, like: